Touch ID: Second generation

+Third generation

 Hardware

 Touch ID is built into the home (top) button, which is built of laser-cut sapphire crystal, and does not scratch easily (scratching would prevent Touch ID from working).

 It features a stainless steel detection ring to detect the user's finger without pressing it.
 There is no longer a rounded square icon in the home button, nor is it concave.

 The sensor uses capacitive touch to detect the user's fingerprint.
-The sensor has a thickness of 170 µm, with 500 pixels per inch resolution.
+The sensor has a thickness of 170 μm, with 500 pixels per inch resolution.
 The user's finger can be oriented in any direction and it will still be read.

 Apple says it can read sub-epidermal skin layers, and it will be easy to set up and will improve with every use.
 The sensor passes a small current through one's finger to create a "fingerprint map" of the user's dermis.
 Up to 5 fingerprint maps can be stored in the Secure Enclave.